SnapLogic/documentation/autosync/config-redshift-acct-as-data-destination.md

 # Configure a Redshift connection

 Before configuring Redshift as a destination in AutoSync, you must allow inbound access from SnapLogic IIP addresses.
-Refer to [Allowing AutoSync to Access Redshift](https://docs-snaplogic.atlassian.net/wiki/spaces/SD/pages/2610168222/Configuring+a+Redshift+account+as+a+data+destination+in+AutoSync) for instructions.
+Refer to the SnapLogic and Redshift documentation for instructions.

 To create a new Redshift connection configuration, enter the following: